Utopia-Sci-Lab/Male-Elephant-Character-Durability/README.md

 # Male-Elephant-Character-Durability
-Code repository for Male Elephant Character Durability submitted manuscript
+Code and Data repository for Male Elephant Character Durability submitted manuscript

-This R code was used to run all statistical analyses reported in the manuscript, "Dynamics of male African elephant character durability across time, age, and social context."
+This R code was used to run all statistical analyses reported in the manuscript, "Dynamics of male African elephant character durability across time, age, and social context: the importance of a keystone individual and young males"

 This manuscript was published as a **pre-print** on BioRxiv on May 26th, 2024: https://doi.org/10.1101/2024.05.24.595367

-The manuscript will be submitted to MDPI _Animals_ special issue: "Conservation Behavior Approaches to Elephant Management and Welfare" on June 7th, 2024.
+Data file (reduced): OConnell-Rodwelletal_CharacterDurability_ReducedData

 Summary of R code files in this repository:
 1. Social network analysis (01_OConnell-Rodwelletal_CharDura_SocialNetwork.R) - PTF